mcroston/mcroston/README.md

-## Hi, thanks for visiting by hub!
+## Hi, thanks for visiting my hub!

 - I’m a PhD student in the Public Health Sciences program at Washington University in St. Louis.
 - I study how and why health misinformation spreads on the internet and how to combat it.